JuliaGraphics/Gtk.jl/doc/overview.md

                 Gtk.@Label("4"))) |>
         showall

-### Objects have getproperty(obj, :prop, types) and setproperty!(obj, :prop, value)
+### Objects have get_gtk_property(obj, :prop, types) and set_gtk_property!(obj, :prop, value)

      > warning: this API uses 0-based indexing

-The properties of any object can be accessed by via the `getproperty` and `setproperty!` methods.
+The properties of any object can be accessed by via the `get_gtk_property` and `set_gtk_property!` methods.
 Displaying a `GtkObject` at the REPL-prompt will show you all of the properties that can be set on the object.
 Or you can view the [Gtk documentation](https://developer.gnome.org/gtk3/stable/GtkWidget.html) online.
 Indexing is typically done using a symbol, but you can also use a string.
 In property names, you can replace `-` with `_` as shown below.

 When retrieving a property, you must specify the output type.
 Specifying the input type when setting a property is strictly optional.